pluma/fynx/README.md

 *TODO*

-## createKeyedStore
+## createCollection

-Creates a keyed store.
-Keyed scores can not be listened to directly and represent a collection of stores sharing the same definitions.
+Creates a collection.
+Collections can not be listened to directly and represent a collection of stores sharing the same definitions.

-Passing a value to a keyed store will populate or modify the keyed store's store values for each key.
-A keyed store can be cleared by passing `null` into it.
-Keyed stores always return an `immutable.OrderedMap` representing the keys and contents of all non-empty stores in the keyed store.
+Passing a value to a collection will populate or modify the collection's stores for each key.
+A collection can be cleared by passing `null` into it.
+Collections always return an `immutable.OrderedMap` representing the keys and contents of all non-empty stores in the collection.

-This function is a convenience wrapper around `createKeyedStore.of` that uses `createRawStore` to create its stores.
+This function is a convenience wrapper around `createCollection.of` that uses `createRawStore` to create its stores.

 **Arguments**

 * **emptyValue**: *any* (optional)

-  Stores created by the keyed store will be initialized to this value.
+  Stores created by the collection will be initialized to this value.

 * **prepare**: *function* (optional)